SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly.md

  - Creating modern team sites does not support app-only when you [use the SharePoint API](https://github.com/SharePoint/PnP-Sites-Core/blob/master/Core/OfficeDevPnP.Core/Sites/SiteCollection.cs) for it.
 When modern team sites are created [using Microsoft Graph](https://github.com/SharePoint/PnP-Sites-Core/blob/master/Core/OfficeDevPnP.Core/Framework/Graph/UnifiedGroupsUtility.cs) to create the group then app-only is a supported scenario
  - Creating communication sites currently does not support app-only [using the SharePoint API](https://github.com/SharePoint/PnP-Sites-Core/blob/master/Core/OfficeDevPnP.Core/Sites/SiteCollection.cs)
  - Search when using SharePoint On-Premises.
 SharePoint Online support for it has been added ([blog post](https://blogs.msdn.microsoft.com/vesku/2016/03/07/using-add-in-only-app-only-permissions-with-search-queries-in-sharepoint-online/))
+ - User Profile CSOM write operations do not work with **Azure AD application** - read operations work.
+Both read and write operations work through **SharePoint App-Only principal**
- - User Profile CSOM operations, except that the User Profile Bulk Update API can be used with app-only permissions
+ - User Profile Bulk Update API can be used with app-only permissions
  - Manipulating files via WebDav protocol and CSOM (using `File.SaveBinaryDirect`) does not work with app-only

 > [!IMPORTANT]